PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 It will limit the errors via a colored header and therefore avoid setting up a store thinking it is on another one.

-- Only on the maintenance page for now, you have the possibility to see if the page has inherited the group setting or has been customized.
+- Only on the maintenance page for now, a drop-down list allows the merchant to view the list of shop and see if the page has inherited the group setting or has been customized.

 ![the new multistore specific setting drop down](/assets/images/2021/Specific_settings_drop_down_multistore.png)

-It allows merchants to know at a glance which settings are applied in all stores and which ones have been customized.
+It allows merchants to know at a glance which settings are applied in all shops and which ones have been customized to understand the different behaviors of theirs shops.

 #### Improvements for UI Kit
 #### Product page